+Note that Definition 200.1 extends our definition of an extensive game with perfect information and chance moves (see Section 6.3.1) in the sense that the extensive game with perfect information and chance moves $\langle N, H, P, f_c, (\succeq_i){i \in N} \rangle$ may naturally be identified with the extensive game $\langle N, H, P, f_c, (\mathcal{I}i){i \in N}, (\succeq_i){i \in N} \rangle$ in which every member of the information partition of every player is a singleton.

-$(\succeq_i){i \in N}$ is an extensive game and every member of the information partition of every player is a singleton then $(N, H, P, f_c, (\succeq_i){i \in N})$ is an extensive game with perfect information (and chance moves). • Example 202.1 An example of an extensive game with imperfect information is shown in Figure 202.1.
-In this game player 1 makes the first move, choosing between L and R. If she chooses R, the game ends.
-If. she chooses L, it is player 2's turn to move; he is informed that player 1 chose L and chooses A or B. In either case it is player 1's turn to move, and when doing so she is not informed whether player 2 chose A or B, a fact indicated in the figure by the dotted line connecting the ends of the histories after which player 1 has to move for the second time, choosing an action from the set $\{\ell, r\}$.
-Formally, we have $P(\emptyset) = P(L, A) = P(L, B) = 1$, P(L) = 2, $\mathcal{I}1 = \{\{\emptyset\}, \{(L, A), (L, B)\}\}$, and $\mathcal{I}2 = \{\{L\}\}\}$ (player 1 has two information sets and player 2 has one).
+Figure 202.1 An extensive game with imperfect information.

+◦ EXAMPLE 202.1 Figure 202.1 shows an example of an extensive game with imperfect information.
+In this game player 1 moves first, choosing between L and R. If she chooses R, the game ends.
+If she chooses L, player 2 moves; he is informed that player 1 chose L, and chooses A or B. In either case it is player 1's turn to move, and when doing so she is not informed whether player 2 chose A or B, a fact indicated in the figure by the dotted line connecting the ends of the histories after which player 1 has to move for the second time, choosing an action from the set {l, r}.
+Formally, we have $P(\emptyset) = P(L, A) = P(L, B) = 1$, P(L) = 2, $\mathcal{I}1 = \{\{\emptyset\}, \{(L, A), (L, B)\}\}$, and $\mathcal{I}2 = \{\{L\}\}$ (player 1 has two information sets and player 2 has one).
 The numbers under the terminal histories are the players' payoffs.
-(The first number in each pair is the payoff of player 1 and the second is the payoff of player 2.)
+(The first number in each pair is player 1's payoff and the second is player 2's payoff.)

 In Definition 200.1 we do not allow more than one player to move after any history.
 However, there is a sense in which an extensive game as we have defined it can model such a situation.
 To see this, consider the example above.
 After player 1 chooses L, the situation in which players 1 and 2 are involved is essentially the same as that captured by a game with perfect information in which they choose actions simultaneously.
 (This is the reason that in much of the literature the definition of an extensive game with perfect information does not include the possibility of simultaneous moves.)

 A player's strategy in an extensive game with perfect information is a function that specifies an action for every history after which the player chooses an action (Definition 92.1).
-The following definition is an extension to a general extensive game; since we later consider the possibility that the players may randomize, we add the qualifier "pure". •Definition 203.1 A pure strategy of player $i \in N$ in an extensive game $\langle N, H, P, f_e, (\mathcal{I}i), (\succeq_i) \rangle$ is a function that assigns an action in A (I_i) to each information set $I_i \in \mathcal{I}i$.
-As for an extensive game with perfect information, we can associate with any extensive game a strategic game; see the definitions of the strategic form (94.1) and reduced strategic form (95.1).
-(Note that the outcome of a strategy profile here may be a lottery over the terminal histories, since we allow moves of chance.)
-11.1.3 Perfect and Imperfect Recall The model of an extensive game is capable of capturing a wide range of informational environments.
-In particular, it can capture situations in which at some points players forget what they knew earlier.
-We refer to games in which at every point every player remembers whatever he knew in the past as games with perfect recall.
-To define such games formally, let $\langle N, H, P, f_c, (T_i) \rangle$ be an extensive game form and let $X_i(h)$ be the record of player i's experience along the history $h: X_i(h)$ is the sequence consisting of the information sets that the player encounters in the history h and the actions that he takes at them, in the order that these events occur.
-In the game in Figure 202.1, for example, $X_i((L, A)) = (\emptyset, L, \{(L, A), (L, B)\})$. • Exercise 203.2 Give a formal definition of $X_i(h)$.
+The following definition is an extension to a general extensive game; since we later consider the possibility that the players may randomize, we add the qualifier "pure".

-Three one-player extensive games with imperfect recall.
+Figure 203.1 Three one-player extensive games with imperfect recall.